panva/node-oidc-provider/docs/configuration.md

 ### tokenEndpointAuthMethods

-List of client authentication methods supported by this op's token endpoint
+List of Client Authentication methods supported by this OP's Token Endpoint
 affects: discovery, client authentication for token endpoint, registration and registration management

 default value: